 Tag: archive

-Christmas Truce in WWI, Shooting a Football instead of Bullets
+Christmas Truce in WWI: Shooting a Football Instead of Bullets

 In the winter of 1914, after six months of World War I, songs and a football were exchanged instead of bullets in the two trenches between German and English soldiers.
 It was Christmas, and Germans started to celebrate with English soldiers in the middle of the battle, something that later was called Christmas Truce.

-Stories behind the archives.
-An interview with Adam Stoltman.
+Stories behind the archives: An interview with Adam Stoltman

 Federer, Phelps and a stubborn Sampras – IMAGO’s recent addition, Adam Stoltman, shares the stories behind his extensive archive.

-Berlin landmarks by two different generations.
+Fall of the Wall, 36 Years On: Berlin landmarks by two different generations

 Most of Berlin’s landmarks have remained, but how we depict landmarks and even what we consider to be a landmark, has certainly evolved.
 IMAGO looks at Berlin and its culturally significant landmarks through the lens of two generations of photographers.

-Faces of Berlin by Jannis Chavakis.
+Faces of Berlin by Jannis Chavakis

 Actors, politicians, authors, activists – the Berlin-based photographer and new member of IMAGO Jannis Chavakis has been photographing the people of Berlin for over 20 years.

-IMAGO’s Jürgen Ritter: 25 years of Berlin.
+IMAGO’s Jürgen Ritter and 25 years of Berlin

 The Berlin from after the fall of the Wall and today is in some ways unrecognizable.
 Captured by our photographer Jürgen Ritter, see Berlin’s transformations.